martinklepsch/cljsjs-medium-button/README.md

-This is a package for MediumButton packaged in the same style as other CLJSJS packages except that it's provided under a different group/namespace.
+This is a package for [MediumButton](https://github.com/arcs-/MediumButton) packaged in the same style as other CLJSJS packages except that it's provided under a different artifact-id/namespace.

 ```yaml
 artifact-id: org.martinklepsch/cljsjs-medium-button